dhrutibhudia97/Project-1-dhruti-bhudia/README.md

 - The text for the exercise section on the body page was taken from "https://www.webmd.com/depression/guide/exercise-depression#:~:text=When%20you%20exercise%2C%20your%20body,similar%20to%20that%20of%20morphine.".
 - The text for the bloat section on the body page was taken from "https://www.nhs.uk/conditions/bloating/#:~:text=The%20most%20common%20reason%20for,constipation".

-The text for the
-- icons from footer (font awesome)
+- Icons from footer and subheadings are taken from (font awesome) "https://fontawesome.com/".
-- all help from love running module and video tutorials and help pages...

 ### Media
 - Images/videos

-PROBLEMS:
-footer overlaps content )big just be on big screens).

-hompage bottom picture panel the text overlaps the images.
-Also the images do not span whole screen width - need to add 1-2 more images.
+### Coding Assistance

+- The Code Institutes "love running module" has been used as a source for design ideas, such as the logo, navigation bar, hero images with zoom in effect and footer with icons. -  https://dhrutibhudia97.github.io/love-running-walkthrough-project/

+-